-Lately, we came to revere collaboration as something that makes or breaks an organization.
-Collaboration become a silver bullet for everything.
-If you can't solve a problem or can’t meet milestones in time - collaborate!
-We begin to insist on collaboration even in places where it hinders productivity.
+Lately, we've revered collaboration as something that makes or breaks an organization.
+Collaboration became a silver bullet for everything.
+If you can't solve a problem or meet milestones in time - collaborate!
+We insist on collaboration, even in places where it hinders productivity.

-Take Linux or Wikipedia for example, all projects that became successful because of the sheer power of collaboration.
-They make us revere the hive mind, the wisdom of crowds, the miracle of crowdsourcing.
+Take Linux or Wikipedia - projects that became successful because of the sheer power of collaboration.
+They make us revere the hive mind, the wisdom of crowds, and the miracle of crowdsourcing.

 But we're missing the big picture.
-If we take a closer look, all those projects were created by people working alone.
-There were no brainstorming sessions or huddle ups.
+If we look closely, all those projects were created by people working alone.
+There were no brainstorming sessions or huddle-ups.
 They were all asynchronous, relatively anonymous interactions.
 This doesn’t sound anything like a typical, politically charged, face-to-face open office.

 We need alone time to get things done.
-For example, the best musicians and athletes become the best not by playing with the orchestra or in a team - they become the best by practicing alone for long stretches of time.
-Same way with students: those who study alone learn more than those who work in groups.
+For example, the best musicians and athletes become the best not just by playing with the orchestra or in a team - they become the best by practicing alone for long stretches of time.
+It's the same way with students: those who study alone learn more than those who work in groups.